-Currently 80% of my cash hoard is locked up in 5-7 year CD's yielding on average 4%.
+Currently 80% of my cash hoard is locked up in 5-7 year CD's yielding on average 5%.
 The “problem” I currently have is that every year I work, is another year's worth of savings I have to figure out what to do with it.

 Up until last year, I always assumed 7 years was the longest duration offered because that's all I saw.
 Something changed this year where more and more financial institutions are offering 10 year yields.
 So what happened?
 Well, the markets happened and banks are being more opportunistic.

 As we have experienced during financial meltdowns, the stability of deposits is also important.
-No bank wants a bank run where suddenly every single customer wants their money back, and then the bank goes under because they have to recall their loans.
+No bank wants a bank run where suddenly every single customer wants their money back.
+If so, the bank goes under because they have to recall their loans.

 Because I work and save every year, it doesn't matter if yields suddenly go up the very next year since I have a new chunk of change to plop down.
 You always want to employ the “DVD Method To CD Investing” by going after the longest duration possible to always get the maximum yield.